Jerakin/convert-selected-layers-to-individual-smart-objects/README.md

 # Convert Selected Layers to Individual Smart Objects

 ### Usage
-Selected multiple Layers and/or Groups run the script.
+Selected multiple Layers and/or Groups run the script by going to "File" -> "Script" -> "Convert Selected Layers... ".

 ### Installation
 Copy the .js file into the Photoshop Scripts directory: